 - Pay for eligible dependent care (for a child under age 13) or adult care expenses, including day care, care for a disabled spouse or dependent, after-school care, and many types of summer camps.
-This account is NOT for a dependent's health expenses. - Contribute between \$120 and \$5,000 per household per year (\$2,500 if you are married and filing taxes separately). - You must elect this benefit within 30 days of your hire date or first date of benefits eligibility; or within 30 days of a qualified life event such as enrolling in a daycare program, birth of a child, etc. Go to hr.harvard.edu/ life-events for details.
+This account is NOT for a dependent's health expenses. - Contribute between \$120 and \$5,000 per household per year (\$2,500 if you are married and filing taxes separately). - You must elect this benefit within 30 days of your hire date or first date of benefits eligibility. - You can be reimbursed only up to the amount in your account at the time you request reimbursement. - All eligible expenses must be incurred on or after your hire date or first date of benefits eligibility.